apache/cassandra-java-driver/upgrade_guide/README.md

 The purpose of this guide is to detail changes made by successive versions of the Java Driver.

+### 3.13.0

+With this version the Java driver now requires Java8 to build and run.

 ### 3.6.0

 1.  `ConsistencyLevel.LOCAL_SERIAL.isDCLocal()` now returns true.
 In driver